RAMADAN

 Think about it...

-when you're sitting still and not breathing...what is the only thing in your body that's palpably moving?
+still and not breathing...what is the only thing in your body that's palpably

 A pulse.